 Our other major treatment perspective is Change Theory.
 According to Change Theory, everyone makes progress in clear, defined stages.
 To provide the proper treatment interventions, it’s essential for mental health providers to be able to identify which stage of change a client is in.

 While other treatment models try to force clients to conform to their own vision for change, our approach allows care providers to meet clients at their current level of change.
 Some clients may begin treatment with an awareness of the need for change, and others may be far from acknowledging their need for change.
 Wherever the clients are, we can identify their stage of change and work with them from there.

 Educating and supporting families is an important step in the treatment process.
 Project Courage uses family-based interventions, including parental coaching, educational sessions, and family therapy, to help families of people receiving treatment.
 We can assess families and help them decide on the level of intensity of their family work.

 Assessment is a critical part of the treatment process.
 However, it can be tedious and time-consuming for the client and the clinician.
 Therefore, we use a creative approach to make a comprehensive assessment with less administration time.
 In addition to the traditional assessment topics, we can also assess the client’s brain, development, readiness to change, family, and client’s strengths, all of which help us create a treatment plan.

-Project Courage works with many young adults, and we understand that there are significant differences between adolescents and adults with substance abuse disorders or mental illnesses.
-These differences sometimes require separate treatment interventions.
+Project Courage understands that there are significant differences between adolescents, young adults, and adults with substance abuse disorders or mental illnesses.
+These differences often require separate treatment interventions.

 In our treatment plans, we utilize developmental theory.
 Individuals can develop when their biological and genetic make-up complements their environment.
 Physical, cognitive, emotional, social, moral, and spiritual growth only happens when individuals are in the correct environment.
 Situations like stress or trauma create a challenging environment for development and can cause the individual distress or confusion.